lizhanmit/learning-notes/hive-note/hive-note.md

 ### Storage Formats

+#### Row Format

-**Row format:** how rows, and the fields in a particular row, are stored.
+Row format: how rows, and the fields in a particular row, are stored.
 Defined by a SerDe.

 - deserializer: querying a table
 - serializer: `INSERT` or `CREATE TABLE ...
 AS SELECT ...`

+#### File Format

-**File format:** the container format for fields in a row.
-The simplest format is a plain-text file.
+File format: the container format for fields in a row.

+Hive supports 4 file formats:

+- TEXTFILE (plain-text file, simplest one)
+- SEQUENCEFILE
+- ORC
+- RCFILE

 ---